ash/raku-course/essentials/associatives/exercises/country-codes/solution/index.md

 ## Output

-For the given input codes, the program prints the following list of country names:
+For the given input codes, the program prints the following list of countries:

 ```console
 $ raku exercises/associatives/country-codes.raku